klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 }
 </code></pre>

-As seenable in `mailSend` function code, snippet below, the sender value is passed as it is in a sprintf function, withouth any validation.
+As observable in `mailSend` function code, snippet below, the sender value is passed as it is in a sprintf function, without any validation.
 That makes it a very good candidate for a possible exploit.
-Then, the prgram flow is passed to `mailPassthru`.
+Then, the program flow is passed to `mailPassthru`.

 <pre><code>
  protected function mailSend($header, $body)